I Just Want to Feel Normal Again: Break Free from Depression

 Depression counseling can help lift those heavy clouds, rebuild your confidence, and help you connect more deeply with the people around you.

 Depression can feel like an unyielding weight—it’s that constant heaviness that zaps your energy and makes it hard to connect with the world.
 Maybe you’re dealing with a painful breakup, the loss of someone (or even a pet) you loved, challenges at work like a toxic boss or feelings of imposter syndrome, or conflicts at home.
-It might even be those old beliefs whispering that you’re just not enough.
+It might even be those old beliefs whispering that you’re somehow not enough.
 When depression sets in, everyday tasks feel overwhelming, and those once-bright connections seem to fade away.
+And sometimes, depression doesn’t show up alone.
+Many people living with depression also experience intense worry, racing thoughts, or physical symptoms of anxiety.
+If that sounds familiar, you might benefit from our Anxiety Counseling services as part of your healing process.

 If this sounds like you, know that you are not alone.
-According to the National Institute of Mental Health, “an estimated 21.0 million adults in the United States had at least one major depressive episode.”
-And many never get help with depression counseling.
+Depression counseling can provide support and tools to help you feel more like yourself again.
+According to the National Institute of Mental Health (NIMH), “an estimated 21.0 million adults in the United States had at least one major depressive episode.”

 Common Indicators of Depression: